rog-golang-buddies/golang-template-repository/docs/continuous-integration/pre-commit.md

     No configuration required.

-All hooks in `.pre-commit-config.yaml` will be executed via the pre-commit Github workflow in `.github/workflows/pre-commit.yml`.
+All hooks in `.pre-commit-config.yaml` will be executed via the automatic integration provided from [pre-commit ci](https://pre-commit.ci/).

+`pre-commit ci` runs automatically on pull request commits.

 ## Local setup